 As accredited media, we followed the Royals all day.

-The Royal couple, on their first visit as a married couple to Canada, officially opened the 2009 Royal Agricultural Winter Fair on Friday.
+The Royal couple, on their first visit to Canada as a married couple, officially opened the 2009 Royal Agricultural Winter Fair on Friday.
 Billed as the largest agricultural show in Canada, the fair features over one million square feet of space with eateries, animals, and educational areas for children.